colevandersWands/console-frameworks/README.md

   b = a;                            log.push({b});
   a = temp;                         log.push({a});

-  // turn 'actual' from a declaration to just and assignment actual = temp;                    log.push({actual});
+  // turn 'actual' from a declaration to just and assignment (block scope) actual = temp;                    log.push({actual});

   // remove any final asserts or JSON.stringify's